AndyBowskill/andybowskill-js/content/blog/SOLID-and-other-acronyms /index.md

 ‘Classes that implement interfaces, should not be forced to implement methods they do not use.’

-Simply put, prefer various small and straightforward interfaces over one, God-like interface.
+Simply put, I prefer various small and straightforward interfaces over one, God-like interface.

 **Dependency Inversion Principle**

 ‘High-level modules should not depend on low-level modules, rather both should depend on abstraction.’

-Simply put, prefer to inject a high-level class or function into a low-level class or function by passing it in a low-level class or function arguments.
-That way, a low-level class or function has nothing to do or care about a high-level class or function but use it.
+Simply put, I prefer to inject a high-level function into a low-level function by passing it in a low-level function argument.
+That way, a low-level function has nothing to do or care about a high-level function but use it.

-**Other Acronyms Apart From Solid Are Relevant Still Today.**
+**Other Acronyms Apart From SOLID Are Relevant Still Today.**

 **DRY**